netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>querierUrl</b></td>
         <td>string</td>
         <td>
           querierURL specifies the address of the Loki querier service, in case it is different from the Loki ingester URL.
-If empty, the URL value will be used (assuming that the Loki ingester and querier are in the same server).<br/>
+If empty, the URL value will be used (assuming that the Loki ingester and querier are in the same server).
+When using the Loki Operator, do not set it, since ingestion and queries use the Loki gateway.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>staticLabels</b></td>
         <td>map[string]string</td>
         <td>
-          staticLabels is a map of common labels to set on each flow<br/>
+          staticLabels is a map of common labels to set on each flow.<br/>
           <br/>
             <i>Default</i>: map[app:netobserv-flowcollector]<br/>
         </td>